 Related Article: How To Pass The NCLEX-RN On First Try – 5 Tips Every Nurse Must Know

 Just submit your application to the board of nursing where you wanted to be licensed.
-Afterwards, you will get an Authorization to Test letter and you should use it in registering for the examination with Pearson VUE.
+After that, you will get an Authorization to Test letter and you should use it in registering for the examination with Pearson VUE.

 After passing the exam, you will get the license to practice as an RN.